dart-lang/language/working/augmentation-libraries/feature-specification.md

     initializer.

 *   **Augmenting functions**: When augmenting a function, `augmented` refers to the augmented function.
-Tear offs are allowed.
+Tear offs are not allowed, so this function must immediately be invoked.

 *   **Augmenting operators**: When augmenting an operator, `augmented` must be followed by the operator.
 For example when augmenting `+` you must do